awsdocs/amazon-lumberyard-user-guide/doc_source/rendering-graphics-shadows-cached.md

 Cached shadow cascades are centered around the rendering camera by default, and automatically recenter and update once the camera gets close to the cascade border\.

-You can override this automated placement by using the **Environment:RecomputeStaticShadows** flow graph node, which takes the world space **Min** and **Max** input positions of the bounding area for the first cached cascade\.
+You can override this automated placement by using the **Recompute Static Shadows** Script Canvas node, which takes the world space **Min** and **Max** input positions of the bounding area for the first cached cascade\.
 Bounding boxes for subsequent cached cascades are scaled versions of the preceding cascades and are based on the **NextCascadeScale** input multiplier\.
 The **Trigger** input causes an update of all cached shadow cascades\.

 **Note**
 To keep you informed, a warning message appears in the console each time a cached shadow cascade is updated\.